OL 345 Community-Based DRR Training

 5. Provide consciousness raising meetings, handouts, and posters for community members about DRR.

-6. Identify a mitigation activity for community members to implement and lead them in a training workshop about its implementation.
+6. Identify a mitigation activity for community members to implement and lead them in a DRR training workshop about its implementation.

 See the full syllabus below.

-To earn a diploma in Integrated CBA, DRR and Rural Development, you must complete four required, sequential foundation courses, then select four elective courses (such as this one—OL 345) of your choice for a total of eight courses.
+To earn a diploma in Integrated CBA, CBDRR and Rural Development, you must complete four required, sequential foundation courses, then select four elective courses (such as this one—OL 345) of your choice for a total of eight courses.
 With a wide variety of electives, you are able to tailor the diploma program to meet your contextual needs and interests.

 OL 345 Course Syllabus: Developing a Disaster Management Project.

 Conducting a participatory capacity and vulnerability analysis.
 In OL 343 you conducted a participatory capacity and vulnerability analysis as part of developing your project.
 If it was focused on DRR you can move onto Assignment 3.
 If your assessment was on a different theme than DRR, you can use the same workshop resources and focus a second assessment on hazards and disasters.
 Examples could be floods or extreme weather events such as hurricanes.
 In week one you will develop the workshop lesson plans and arrange for the meeting where everyone in the community can better understand how disasters can impact their village.